varundosapati/sparkExamples/sparkExamples/src/main/java/org/hadoopexam/sparksql/module12DataFrameAndStreamReaderWriter.md

 	RowSchema :
-		Row schema will always have schema attached to it if you are not specifying a schema RowEncoder take care of assgining schema for a Row
+		Row schema will always have schema attached to it if you are not specifying a schema RowEncoder take care of assigning schema for a Row

 2) Row Encoder
 	Row Encoder is the default applies on DataFrame if no type is provided for serialization.